emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## UniqueStream
+### Score: 12/26
+1. Streams load very fast. ✔️
+1. Content 720p and cannot be lowered. ❌
+1. Good for newer content but struggles finding older stuff. ⚠️
+1. Only 1 server but it is fast. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. ⚠️
+1. Site is lacking subtitle features. ❌
+1. Has movies, shows and anime. ✔️
+1. Site has no watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
 ## YesMovies
 ### Score: 12/26
 1. Streams load very fast. ✔️